Built for the still

 Distillery Tour Booking — event RSVP with party-size and date-preference capture, tasting-room calendar, and member-only behind-the-still video archive for loyalty engagement between visits

-Distillery tours are a discovery channel, a loyalty mechanism, and a direct revenue line — and the content infrastructure that supports them is genuinely different from what supports a retailer or a spirits media outlet.
-The tour booking flow needs to capture party size, dietary requirements for food pairings, preferred date from your available calendar windows, and prior visit status (first-time visitor vs. returning club member vs. private event inquiry).
-VeloCMS handles this with an event RSVP post type that includes an embedded inquiry form with configurable fields — you define the field set for each tour type (general public tour, private group booking, barrel-selection appointment, trade and press visit) and set the response routing so RSVP submissions arrive in your admin inbox rather than a third-party form platform.
-The tasting-room event calendar is a recurring post series — each tour date or ticketed event published as a post with an RSVP call-to-action, all surfaced in an /events archive that visitors can browse by month and event type.
-The member-only behind-the-still video archive is the loyalty layer: a BYOK Stripe subscriber tier that grants access to a video library documenting the production process in the kind of detail that a one-hour tour can only gesture at — the grain delivery and milling process, the fermentation tank protocol, the still operation from charge to cut, the barrel filling in the warehouse, the rickhouse tour with the distillery dog navigating the barrel rows.
-This is content that your tasting room's most enthusiastic visitors will pay a monthly subscription to access between visits, and it's content that builds genuine expertise among your most loyal customers — the ones who show up to bottle-release events and private-barrel selection appointments with a developed palate and a ready checkbook.
+Distillery tours are a discovery channel, a loyalty mechanism, and a direct revenue line.
+The tour booking flow needs to capture party size, dietary requirements, preferred date, and prior visit status.
+VeloCMS handles this with an event RSVP post type that includes an embedded inquiry form with configurable fields — you define the field set for each tour type and set the response routing so RSVP submissions arrive in your admin inbox.
+The member-only behind-the-still video archive is the loyalty layer: a BYOK Stripe subscriber tier that grants access to a video library documenting the production process in the kind of detail that a one-hour tour can only gesture at.

 9 features built for distillery publishing